excelsior-oss/excelsior-jet-gradle-plugin/README.md

 #### Dependency-specific Settings

-As mentioned [above](#build-process), the plugin automatically picks up and compiles the runtime dependencies of your Gradle project.
+As mentioned [above](#build-process), the plugin automatically picks up and compiles the run time dependencies of your Gradle project.
 In addition, the plugin enables you to specify certain processing rules separately for each dependency, or for groups of dependencies: